ibexa/documentation-developer/docs/api/general_rest_usage.md

 Basic authentication requires the username and password to be sent *(username:password)*, based 64 encoded, with each request, as explained in [RFC 2617](http://tools.ietf.org/html/rfc2617).

-Most HTTP client libraries as well as REST libraries do support this method one way or another.
+Most HTTP client libraries as well as REST libraries support this method.

 **Raw HTTP request with basic authentication**